Doctors Note Logo

 5. Schedule follow-up testing if recommended (especially for STIs).

-If you're experiencing new vaginal symptoms, unusual discharge, or pelvic discomfort and want to better understand what might be happening, check your symptoms for Abnormal vaginal discharge to gain insights before consulting with a qualified healthcare professional.
+If you're experiencing new vaginal symptoms, unusual discharge, or pelvic discomfort and want to better understand what might be happening, use the free Symptom Checker to check your symptoms and get personalized guidance on whether you need to see a healthcare professional.

 The Bottom Line